How to Replace the Drive Belt on a Yamaha Grizzly

 A Grizzly YFM700 drive belt change can be done with just a V-belt replacement part and a handful of basic tools.
 Here's how to do it on your Yamaha Grizzly ATV.

 Tools and Parts Needed - Yamaha ATV Drive Belt Replacement

 Buy the parts to perform your Yamaha Grizzly drive belt replacement, then gather up your tools and follow these steps:

 Yamaha Grizzly Drive Belt Change

 Step 1.
-Remove the footrest cover, the upper seat panel, and the center panel from your machine, and then remove the 10mm bolts to the outer cover of the drive belt.
+Remove the footrest cover, the upper seat panel, and the center panel from your machine.
+Next, remove the 10mm bolts to the outer cover of the drive belt.

 Step 2.
 Remove the bearing carrier from the primary sheave for easier access to the drive belt.

 Step 3.
-Tighten two 10mm bolts with a 6mm thread to open up and release the secondary sheave to allow for the drive belt to come off.
+Tighten two 10mm bolts with a 6mm thread to open up and release the secondary sheave.
+This allows the drive belt to come off.